 One of the best Christmas activities for families is baking cookies together.
 So head to the kitchen and bake some delicious cookies.
 When you’re done baking decorate the cookies with frosting and sprinkles.
 Then enjoy eating your yummy cookies.

 To make holiday shapes out of your cookies try some fun holiday cookie cutters.
 It will feel more festive than a round cookie.

-Tip: If your not a baker buy some premade sugar cookie dough at the store to bake then just enjoy decorating the cookies.
+Tip: If you’re not a baker buy some premade sugar cookie dough at the store to bake then just enjoy decorating the cookies.
 Or try these amazing No Bake Oreo Balls.

 Give your friends and family a laugh by sharing funny holiday pictures.
-Make it a family activity to coming up with silly poses and backgrounds for your pictures.
+Make it a family activity to come up with silly poses and backgrounds for your pictures.

 Then share them on social media, in a text, email, or create Christmas cards.

-Now make your friends and family smile by dropping off a small humorous gift.
-You can leave it at their door with a note letting them know you are thinking about them this holiday season.
+You can leave it at their door with a note letting or bring it to a Christmas Party.
 Maybe add one of the kid’s homemade Christmas cards.